CytOpT: Optimal Transport with Domain Adaptation for Interpreting Flow Cytometry data: Two different numerical optimization schemes

-In the optimization problem \eqref{eq:estimator_proportion} that yields an estimator $\hat{\pi}$ of the class proportions, the weights of the source distribution are modified, but the support is fixed.
-Therefore, the parameterized measure $\alpha(h)$ is entirely represented through the mapping $a: h \mapsto a(h)$.
-Hence, we define the linear operator $\Gamma \in \mathbb{R}^{I \times K}$ that allows to express the transformation from the class proportions to the weight vector $a(h)$ as:
+In this optimization problem \eqref{app-eq:estimator_proportion} that yields an estimator $\hat{\pi}$ of the class proportions, the weights of the source distribution are modified, but the support is fixed.
+Thus, the parameter $h$ only impacts the reweighted measure $\hat{\alpha}(h)$ through its weights $a(h) = (a_1(h),...,a_I(h))$.
+We therefore introduce the linear operator $\Gamma \in \mathbb{R}^{I \times K}$ that maps the class proportions $h$ to the weight vector $a(h)$ with the constraint that among a given class $C_k$ every observation have the same weight $\frac{h_k}{n_k}$, where $n_k = \#C_k$.
+This linear operator $\Gamma$ is defined by: